 Section 2.
 There shall be one Graduate Student Representative and one Postdoctoral Representative associate members with voting rights.
 These representatives should be active student or post‐doctoral members of the SOT, as appropriate.
 The functions of the Graduate Student and Postdoctoral Representatives include: (1) to attend all HOT officers meetings providing relevant trainee information and perspectives in regards to the HOT issues and activities; (2) to represent the HOT trainee members at the Society of Toxicology Post‐Doctoral Assembly, Graduate Student Leadership Committee (GSLC), and other trainee groups and activities sponsored by the Society of Toxicology and/or HOT; (3) to observe, learn and seek mentorship opportunities for their own scientific and leadership development, and for the HOT trainees they represent.

 Section 3.
 There shall be an Advisory Committee with no voting rights composed of Past Presidents of HOT with the exception of the Immediate Past President.
 The functions of the Advisory Committee include attendance at HOT officers meetings to provide relevant information, guidance and perspectives in regards to HOT issues and activities.
-Each Past President will serve ad hoc in the Advisory Committee for a term of 5 years unless he or she is elected as an officer before the ad hoc term expires.
+Each Past President will serve ad hoc in the Advisory Committee for a term of 5 years unless they are elected as an officer before the ad hoc term expires.

 ARTICLE V—ELECTION OF OFFICERS AND ASSOCIATE MEMBERS